EB-1 Processing Time: Everything You Need to Know

 1. EB1 Processing Time (Quick Answer)

 The EB1 visa is divided into 3 different categories: EB1A, EB1B, and EB1C.
-The EB1 processing time will depend on which of these 3 categories you are applying for.
+The EB1 processing time, including the EB1 premium processing fee will depend on which of these 3 categories you are applying for.
 Additionally, the overall EB1 processing time will depend on other factors, including:

 • whether you select premium processing;

-• if you’re doing an adjustment of status, whether you file your I-140 at the same time as your I-485 (concurrent filing), or if you first wait for the I-140 to get approved, and then file your I-485;
+• For I-140 EB1 processing time, if you’re doing an adjustment of status, whether you file your I-140 at the same time as your I-485 (concurrent filing), or if you first wait for the I-140 to get approved, and then file your I-485;

 • which USCIS service center reviews your case (Nebraska Service Center/Texas Service Center)